bucket-sailor/bucketeer/README.md

 ## Getting Started

-Assuming you have the [AWS CLI](https://aws.amazon.com/cli/) installed and configured:
+Assuming you have the [AWS CLI](https://aws.amazon.com/cli/) installed and configured.

 ```shell
 bucketeer my-bucket